Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Source of Ionization

 \subsection{Shocked Gas and Merger Sequence}

 Figure \ref{fig:obssys:fshockseparaion_nobin} shows the plot of \ha\ shock fraction versus projected separation between galaxies in each pair.
 Assuming that the separation is an indication of merger stage, close pairs are at a later stage, closer to coalescence.
 One may recognize the general trend of increasing shock fraction with decreasing projected separation.
 Similar to \cite{Rich:2015kf} we bin our systems into close pairs, wide pairs, and coalesced mergers.
 The close (wide) pairs are non-coalesced systems with projected separations less (more) than 25 kpc.
 We select the 25 kpc limit to have significant statistics in both bins.
 Figure \ref{fig:obssys:fshockseparaion_binned} shows the trend in these bins.
 In the bins of close and wide pairs, we also separate systems based on their stellar mass ratio (K-bank light ratio).
+Similar to projected separation, we separate galaxies into 3 bins of light ratio shown by vertical dashed lines in Figure \ref{fig:obssys:fshocklratio_nobin}: $\mu_L<1.85$ representing the equal mass mergers, $1.85<\mu_L<4$ representing major galaxy merger of non-equal mass, and $4<\mu_L$ representing minor galaxy mergers.
+The dividing values are chosen to have a significant number of galaxies in each bin.
 We can see that not only are the close pairs more shocked than the wide pairs, but also more equal mass mergers reveal a higher fraction of shocks altogether.
 Similar to \cite{Rich:2015kf} we find the highest shock fraction in the coalesced systems.

 This trend is consistent with the flux-weighted histograms of velocity dispersions presented in Figure \ref{fig:obssys:allsigmahistseparation}.
 The coalesced systems show the highest bump at high velocity dispersion, and the close pairs emit more high velocity dispersion \ha\ flux compared to the wide pairs.